 3. Involvement in A Million Different Extra Curricular Activities

-One of the perks of homeschooling, to me, is the flexibility in our schedule!
+One of the perks of homeschooling is the flexibility in our schedule!
 We choose exactly what we want to spend our time on and where.
 There is no running to and from school, no added hours of homework, no pressure to join an after school activity, no fundraisers to host, and no waiting in lines.
-Stop the glorification of busy!
 Families today are stretched way too thin, see each other way too little, and are way too involved in unnecessary time fillers.

-The advantage we have now a days over my mom’s generation of homeschooling parents, is very simply; the internet!
+The large advantage we have today (over homeschoolers of the past) is the internet!
 Do your research, find out what you want to do, what curriculum you want to use.
 Then, check ebay, Craigslist, Amazon, etc. Hit up used book sales and don’t forget about the library!
-There are so many resources at our disposal now a days.
+There are so many resources at our disposal now-a-days.